Line code: Run-length limited codes

 For reliable clock recovery at the receiver, a run-length limitation may be imposed on the generated channel sequence, i.e., the maximum number of consecutive ones or zeros is bounded to a reasonable number.
 A clock period is recovered by observing transitions in the received sequence, so that a maximum run length guarantees sufficient transitions to assure clock recovery quality.

 RLL codes are defined by four main parameters: m, n, d, k.
 The first two, m/n, refer to the rate of the code, while the remaining two specify the minimal d and maximal k number of zeroes between consecutive ones.
-This is used in both telecommunication and storage systems that move a medium past a fixed recording head.
+This is used in both telecommunications and storage systems that move a medium past a fixed recording head.

 Specifically, RLL bounds the length of stretches (runs) of repeated bits during which the signal does not change.
 If the runs are too long, clock recovery is difficult; if they are too short, the high frequencies might be attenuated by the communications channel.
 By modulating the data, RLL reduces the timing uncertainty in decoding the stored data, which would lead to the possible erroneous insertion or removal of bits when reading the data back.
 This mechanism ensures that the boundaries between bits can always be accurately found (preventing bit slip), while efficiently using the media to reliably store the maximal amount of data in a given space.

 Early disk drives used very simple encoding schemes, such as RLL (0,1) FM code, followed by RLL (1,3) MFM code which were widely used in hard disk drives until the mid-1980s and are still used in digital optical discs such as CD, DVD, MD, Hi-MD and Blu-ray using EFM and EFMPLus codes.
 Higher density RLL (2,7) and RLL (1,7) codes became the de facto standards for hard disks by the early 1990s.